Anon-Planet/thgtoa/docs/code/develop.md

 ## Commit message format

 All commits must follow the [Conventional Commits](https://www.conventionalcommits.org) format.
 This is enforced by the `commitizen` pre-commit hook.
+Not because we want to limit cooperation with others, but becasue it promotes a cleaner Changelog; we can avoid all the noise by doing this programatically.

 ```
 <type>(<scope>): <description>